Restream/reindexer/benchmarks/readme.md

 Reindexer tested in 2 modes:
-- embeded: reindexer core library is compiled into application server
+- embedded: reindexer core library is compiled into application server
 - standalone server: reindexer is running as standalone server, application is working with reindexer via network

 ## Results with Ubuntu 16.04 in docker container, running on a 2.7 GHz Intel Core i7 (MacBook Pro Retina 15-inch, Mid 2016)